Assistant Professor of Political Science

 Ripon College is home to the Center for Politics and the People, which promotes constructive political debate outside of the classroom by informing students, the community and citizens concerned with good governance in politics and public policy.

-Deadline: Screening will begin January 30th and continue until the position is filled
+Deadline: Screening will begin on September 25, 2023, and continue until the position is filled.

 - Letter of interest